apollographql/apollo-ios/README.md

   case let human as HeroDetails_Human:
     print(human.homePlanet) // e.g. Tatooine
   case let droid as HeroDetails_Droid:
-    print(droid.primaryFunction)
+    print(droid.primaryFunction) // e.g. Astromech
   default:
     break
   }
 }
 ```

-While the runtime type of `data.hero` is `HeroAndFriendsDetailsQuery.Data.Hero_Human`, that type implements the fragment-specific protocol `HeroDetails`, which is the reason you can pass it to `describe(hero:)`.
+While the runtime type of `data.hero` is `HeroAndFriendsDetailsQuery.Data.Hero_Human` here, that type implements the fragment-specific protocol `HeroDetails`, which is the reason you can pass it to `describe(hero:)`.

 The use of fragments is a good way to make sure your code is reusable and doesn't depend on the result of specific queries.
-From within `describe(hero:)` for example, you won't be able to access any fields that are not part of the fragment (and may not be fetched for every query that uses the fragment).
+From within `describe(hero:)` for example, you won't be able to access any properties that are not part of the fragment (and may not be fetched for every query that uses the fragment).

-The subprotocols `HeroDetails_Human` and `HeroDetails_Droid` can be used to access the type-specific fields from the inline fragments.
+The subprotocols `HeroDetails_Human` and `HeroDetails_Droid` can be used to access the type-specific properties from the inline fragments.

-Notice that you are not able to access `friend.friends` from a hero's friend, because the query only specifies fetching friends one level deep.
-This is enforced by the type system (`data.hero` and `friend` are of type `Hero` and `Hero_Friend` respectively, although they both implement `HeroDetails`).
+The result types follow the query structure exactly.
+You are not able to access `friends` from a hero's friend for example, because the query only specifies fetching friends one level deep.
+This is enforced by the type system: `data.hero` and `friend` are of a type that implements the `Hero` and `Hero_Friend` protocols respectively (although both of these inherit from `HeroDetails`).